Action of 27 February 1941: Ramb I

-Ramb I (3,667 GRT) was an auxiliary cruiser, a merchant ship adapted for naval service and lacked armour protection.
+Ramb 1 (3,667 gross register tons [GRT]), was 383 ft long, 47 ft 11 in wide at the beam, had a speed of 17 kn and was a refrigerated merchant ship (reefer) built for the Regia Azienda Monopolio delle Banane (RAMB, the Royal Banana Monopoly Company) in 1933, adapted for naval service as an armed merchant cruiser.
 Ramb I was armed with two 120 mm guns and eight 13.2 mm anti-aircraft machine guns.
-Ramb I was slower than Leander, with a maximum speed of 18.5 kn.
+Ramb I was much slower than Leander, with a maximum speed of 18.5 kn.
 The ship had departed Suez on 10 June 1940 for Massawa on the Red Sea coast, from where the ship made short cruises along the coast of Eritrea but was mainly used for anti-aircraft defence of the port.
-As British and Commonwealth troops neared the port, Ramb I and Coburg (7,400 Gross Register Tons [GRT]), a German freighter, escaped from Massawa on the night of 20/21 February 1941 and passed into the Gulf of Aden.
+As British, Commonwealth and Imperial troops neared the port, Ramb I and Coburg (7,400 GRT), a German freighter, escaped from Massawa on the night of 20/21 February 1941 and passed into the Gulf of Aden.
 One ship was sighted near the island of Socotra off the Horn of Africa but it was considered too dangerous a location to attack.

 Prelude

-Acting on reports of commerce raiders in the area, Leander detached from convoy US 9 off Bombay on 22 February.
+Acting on reports of commerce raiders in the area, Leander detached from Convoy US 9 off Bombay on 22 February.
 Passing west of the Laccadive and Maldive islands, to a patrol area west of Huvadhu Kandu (One and a Half Degree Channel).
-At 7:00 a.m. on 27 February, Leander was steaming east, about 28 nmi north of the Equator and 320 nmi west of the Maldives.
-The captain, Robert Bevan altered course to the north to head for One and a Half Degree Channel, because news of the capture of Mogadishu had been received by radio on the previous day.
+At 7:00 a.m. on 27 February, Leander was steaming east, about 28 nmi north of the Equator and 320 nmi west of the Maldives (01° N, 68° 30′ E).
+Captain Robert Bevan, altered course to the north to head for One and a Half Degree Channel, because news of the capture of Mogadishu in Italian Somaliland (now Somalia) had been received by radio on the previous day.
 Italian ships in the port might have sailed along that route for the Far East.